-Here’s our city map for 2017 – this is the same map you’ll find in this year’s WTF Guide.
-Click the image for the large PDF version that you can download & print out (or pick up copies of the guide & map on arrival at Die Hek).
+Here’s our city map for 2017 – this is the same map you’ll find in this past year’s WTF Guide.
+Click the image for the large PDF version.

 As you can see, we’ve made some small adjustments: the corner of 10ish, which once extended far out enough to create the sense of two separate spaces, has been trimmed.
 This makes our entire ‘inner’ space, which is where almost all Artworks are placed, now one big open space.